Hidden-Histories/Public-Resources/documentation/UsingARpoiseApp.md

 **If there are layers located near you**

-- If there is only one layer located near you, you will immediately see it appear in your smartphone display.
+- If there is only one layer located near you, it will **automatically appear in your smartphone display.**

 - Look around, up and down - there may be augments all around you, as well as above and below.

 **If there two or more layers located near you**

-- If there are two or more layers located near you, you will see a list of available layers.
+- If there are two or more layers located near you, you will see a **list of available layers.**

 - Select one of them, and look around you.

 **Default layer: If there are NO layers located near you**

-- If there are NO layers near you, ARpoise will immediately start the default ARpoise layer.
+- If there are NO layers near you, ARpoise will automatically start the **default ARpoise layer.**

 - Right now, (March 2020), this is [Evolution of Fish](http://www.tamikothiel.com/evolutionoffish/), by Tamiko Thiel and /p.